Southwest Airlines Flight Cancellations Continue Into Monday

 Last week, Southwest became the latest airline to announce it was imposing a vaccine mandate on its staff.
 The Dallas-based company said its workers must be fully vaccinated by Dec.
 8 in order to remain at the airline.
 Employees can seek approval to skip the shots due to medical or religious reasons.

 One analyst said a possible reason for the weekend outages may be a work slowdown by pilots who oppose the mandate.
-The pilots union denied it was part of job action.
+The pilots union denied reports that pilots were conducting a sickout or slowdown to protest the vaccine mandate.
+The Southwest Airlines Pilots Association said it “has not authorized, and will not condone, any job action.”

+The union offered another explanation: It said Southwest's operation “has become brittle and subject to massive failures under the slightest pressure” because of a lack of support from the company.
+The union complained about the “already strained relationship” between it and the company.

+Savanthi Syth, an airlines analyst for Raymond James, said the weekend problems will increase Southwest' costs and worsen the company's strained relations with unions.